 Deltabar S PMD75 vs Rosemount 3051S

 I love writing this part.
 You can skip to the next section if you want, but I have to get my two cents in on the first impressions.
-Okay, the Deltabar S PMD75 looks like just a standard DP device.
+Okay, the Deltabar S PMD75 looks like just a standard differential pressure transmitter.
 It has a local display, two ways to set it up, different housing materials, and – this part’s a tad weird – a display on the top.

 A top display looks strange to me, but if it helps you see the process variable, then I’m on board.
 On the negative side, if you want a diaphragm seal or capillary you need to stop here and check your return policy, but we’ll go into that later.

-Similarly, the 3051S looks like all Rosemount products, which works okay for me because you have a visual identity here.
-You have a local display that can do zero and span adjustments, but it won’t let you set up locally.
+Similarly, the 3051S looks like all Rosemount products.
+There is a local display that can do zero and span adjustments, but it won’t let you set up locally.

 Emerson kept the same name on different models for different applications, and some people may like that brand unity.
 Others may find it confusing and prefer different names like on Endress+Hauser’s products.
 So we have apples and oranges on this one.